LouisAndreN/ml-ems-nilm-esp-prototype/README.md

 # 🔌 Home Energy Management System prototype with NILM (Non-Intrusive Load Monitoring) Device

 This project provides a full end-to-end Energy Management System, using Non-Intrusive Load Monitoring (NILM) system designed for the Japanese electrical environment (100V, 50/60Hz).
-It integrates custom low-cost hardware, real household data, and lightweight machine learning models to estimate appliance-level energy usage in real time.
+It integrates custom low-cost hardware and real household data to estimate energy usage in realtime.

-The goal is to provide an accessible and practical system for monitoring household energy usage, detecting anomalies, and predicting future consumption patterns — with a strong focus on real-world deployment rather than academic demonstration.
+The goal is to provide an accessible and practical prottype for monitoring household energy usage with a strong focus on real-world deployment.

 **Key functionnalities :**
-- Real-time appliance-level energy disaggregation (fridge, AC, IH cooking heater, computer, smartphone charging, lighting, etc.)
-- Forecasting of total household consumption and prediction of device usage patterns
+- Forecasting realtime household consumption
-- From Custom analog conditioning circuit design to ML deployment
-- Dashboard for live monitoring and historical analysis
+- From custom analog conditioning circuit design to dashboard for live monitoring and historical analysis
-- Edge preprocessing (ESP32) + Centralization od data for ML (Raspberry Pi 5 + Hailo-8L)
+- Edge preprocessing on ESP32
-- Support for Japanese standards (seasonal patterns, 30A breaker, 100V, 50/60Hz)
+- Support for Japanese standards (30A breaker, 100V, 50/60Hz)

 ## Used material